 Anyone who has been definitively expelled or barred from one or more study programs at the University of Zurich or at another higher education institution is excluded from admission to the study program in question, and all study programs deemed similar by the faculty concerned, at all academic levels.

 Important Information on Applying

-In the case of many study programs, such as business and economics, informatics, and psychology, it is not possible to begin your studies in the Spring Semester.
-For many other study programs, a spring start is possible to only a limited extent.
+In the case of many study programs, such as business and economics, and informatics, it is not possible to begin your studies in the Spring Semester.
+For many other study programs, a start in the Spring Semester is possible to only a limited extent.
 Therefore, before applying for the Spring Semester, please consult the relevant program regulations, or the advisory center concerned.
 All Bachelor’s degree and study programs can be started in the Fall Semester.

 Before you apply, please find out about the application procedure and documents to be submitted and apply via the application portal.
 Please be sure to note the application deadlines.

 As a rule, only one application per person per semester will be assessed.
 For this reason we would ask you to please decide on one Bachelor’s degree program, including a study program or programs, and submit only one application at a time (with the exception of applications for an alternative course of study when applying to study medicine).